jonas-coded/OpenTTD-on-Raspberry/README.md

 Next get the cross-compiler toolchain from https://sourceforge.net/projects/raspberry-pi-cross-compilers/files/Raspberry%20Pi%20GCC%20Cross-Compiler%20Toolchains/ .
 Choose the Debian version of the Raspberry OS you want to use on your Raspberry Pi.
 Refer to https://www.raspberrypi.com/software/operating-systems/ to find out the version name.
 Next choose the compiler version, normally you want to use the highest/latest.
 Then select your Raspberry Pi model and download the archive containing the compiler toolchain.
 Extract the archive to a known location that will be referenced as **Compiler Directory**.
 All libraries required for the compilation are available in a standard Ubuntu 22.04 installation.
 If you're using a different distro, please refer to the Raspberry Pi GCC Cross-Compiling instructions for the list of required packages to install.

 #### rootfs
 In order to be able to compile for the target OS, you need parts the root file system containing libraries that are used by programs like OpenTTD.
-Note that Raspberry Pi OS Desktop Bullseye/Debian 11 contains allmost all required libraries for OpenTTD.
+Note that Raspberry Pi OS Desktop Bullseye/Debian 11 contains almost all required libraries for OpenTTD.
 If you use a different version, make sure to install the required libraries listed in the OpenTTD compiling instructions.

 First create a folder named like "rootfs" where you can store these files.
 It will be referred to as **rootfs Directory**.
 Now choose one of the methods to acquire the required files: